DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - BCP is used to maintain the ❄️continuous operation of a business in the event of an emergency, with a goal to implement a combination of policies, procedures, and processes
   - Business continuity requires a lot of planning and preparation; actual implementation of business continuity processes occur quite infrequently
   - Individuals with specific business continuity roles should receive training on at least an ✴️annual basis.
+  - Everyone in the organization should receive basic training on the nature and scope of the business continuity program.
+Those with specific roles, such as first responders and senior executives, should also receive detailed, role-specific training.
   - The safety of ✴️people/human life must always be the paramount concern in business continuity planning.
   - business organization analysis is the first step of the process, and the results are used to aid in the selection of team members and the design of the BCP process.
   - The primary facets of business continuity are: